ShFsn/an24b/README.md

     - "Comp.
 1" and "Comp.
 2": like "ADF" mode, frame/loop antenna turns automatically, to/from known
     - "Ant.": guess!
     - "Frame": manual turning of frame/loop antenna by l-r-antenna switch, volume and instrument above indicate direction, to/from unknown
+  - You can switch between the navigator's and the pilots' (overhead) control panel by pressing the lower right button
 * Not as in RL; see R-802

 - AP-28l1 Autopilot